ZuzanaSpisakovaFerreira/github-demo/README.md

 # GitHub Demo Repo
-this is a demo how touse and  work with GitHub
+this is a demo how to use and  work with Git

+This is a new line